alanamichelleruth/Algorithms-InsertionSort/README.md

   “algorithm” : “quicksort”, <br />
   “timeMS” 	: 52 } <br />
 The output JSON must also include the name of the algorithm and the amount of time taken to execute the sort, in milliseconds.
-Erroneous input (e.g. malformed JSON) should be handled gracefully with an error message.
+<br />Erroneous input (e.g. malformed JSON) should be handled gracefully with an error message.
  Example error:	<br />{ “message”	: “Malformed JSON” }

 ## Deliverable